c-litschko/Dicty-Tracking/README.md

 ### About

-**Dicty Tracking** is a MATLAB®-based standalone tool developed for semi-automatic tracking of migrating *Dictyostelium* cells from phase-contrast time-lapse image series.
+**Dicty Tracking** is a MATLAB®-based standalone tool developed for semi-automatic tracking of migrating *Dictyostelium discoideum* cells from phase-contrast time-lapse image series.
 The tool requires [Fiji/ImageJ](https://imagej.net/Fiji) and the installation of [MATLAB Runtime](https://www.mathworks.com/products/compiler/mcr.html).

 #### How it works
 * **Cell detection**: using the Sobel operator implemented in MATLAB®’s Image Processing Toolbox as well as subsequent